Exact solution of the DeWitt-Brehme-Hobbs equation in copropagating electromagnetic and gravitational waves

 This integral can also be computed analytically but it is more instructive to consider directly the resonant case $\lambda=1$.
 In this case, in fact, one obtains that radiation-reaction effects scale as $\tan(\varphi)-\varphi$ unlike linearly as in Minkowski spacetime.
 Independently of a possible experimental observation, we find remarkable that a gravitational wave can significantly modify the electromagnetic radiation reaction depending on the ratio of its amplitude with the frequency of the electromagnetic wave rather than with its amplitude.

 In conclusion, we have found the first exact analytical solution of the DWBH equation in the case of copropagating electromagnetic and gravitational plane wave, both featuring arbitrary frequency content and polarization.
+The case of a monochromatic electromagnetic plane wave propagating along a constant gravitational plane wave in a finite phase interval has been worked out explicitly, and it has been shown how the presence of the gravitational wave can qualitatively alter electromagnetic radiation-reaction effects.
 We have underlined the physical importance of the found solution as it relates, via the Penrose limit, to the motion of an ultrarelativistic charge in an arbitrary combined electromagnetic and gravitational field.
-The case of a monochromatic electromagnetic plane wave propagating along a constant gravitational plane wave in a finite phase interval has been worked out explicitly, and it has been shown how the presence of the gravitational wave can qualitatively alter electromagnetic radiation-reaction effects.

-\paragraph{Appendix: The Brinkmann chart.} In alternative to the Rosen chart, it is possible to describe plane-wave spacetimes with another set of coordinates, known as Brinkmann coordinates \cite{Brinkmann:1925fr}.
-The metric in this chart takes the form:

-Unlike the Rosen metric, the Brinkmann metric is globally defined throughout the spacetime, as long as the profile $H_{ij}(\phi)$ is not singular.
-The key element needed to describe the geodesics in both charts and to go from one coordinate system to the other is the Rosen vierbein, defined as $e_{\alpha \mu }(\phi) e^\alpha_{\-\ \nu}(\phi) = g_{\mu\nu}(\phi)$.
-In fact, comparing the Einstein equations in the two charts, this vierbein is found to follow the differential equation $\ddot{e}_{ij}(\phi) = H_{ik}(\phi)e^k_{\-\ j}(\phi)$.
-Solving this equation corresponds to solving the geodesic motion, and the map connecting the two charts reads
+In this context, the present results can also be used to determine the classical electromagnetic and gravitational radiation of a charge in such background fields.